yoadwo/bamba/readme.md

 1. launching ngrok for reverse ssh
 2. launching the admin API with port matching ngrok's forwarding
 3. dispatching a GitHub Action which
-i. queries ngrok's API for allocated ngrok url ii. saves that url into the client repo as config file (`tunnels.json`) iii. rebuilds and deploys the updated PWA app
+    1. queries ngrok's API for allocated ngrok url
+    2. saves that url into the client repo as config file (`tunnels.json`)
+    3. rebuilds and deploys the updated PWA app

 ## Files